Table of Contents

-I did the ridge hike in mid-May in a year where the snow disappeared quickly.
-That’s going to vary from year to year so use some common-sense if you want to do this hike in May.
 Not comfortable hiking on snow?
 Wait a few weeks and it will be gone.
 I always recommend microspikes and poles for early season hikes.

-Wasootch Ridge trail description
+Summary of the Wasootch Ridge trail hike

-Time needed: 4 – 6 hours
+Time needed: 4 – 6 hours for the return hike.

 Map: Gem Trek Canmore & Kananaskis Village